labdao/plex/docs/docs/concepts/tools.md

 Plex is paving the way for permissionless science by ensuring that computational biology tools are not just available, but also easily accessible for open-source, early-stage drug discovery.

-Plex champions open-source initiatives by incorporating state-of-the-art tools into its platform.
-By leveraging Docker containers, these powerful tools have been streamlined for easy accessibility.
-This ensures that researchers and scientists can easily tap into the most recent and effective computational biology tools without wading through intricate installation processes.

-To further facilitate ease of access and the spirit of open science, all Docker images of these tools are made publicly available.
-This allows for transparency and easy replication, ensuring that researchers can validate, reproduce, and build upon existing work with confidence.
+To facilitate ease of access and the spirit of open science, plex uses Docker containers of computational biology tools and makes them publicly available.
+These tools enable transparency and easy replication, ensuring that researchers can validate, reproduce, and build upon existing work with confidence.

 ## Tool Configs

-Plex employs **tool configs** as computation instructions.
-These are sent to our Bacalhau cluster, orchestrating how computations should be carried out.
-As demonstrated in the provided JSON example, these configs
+Plex employs **tool configs** as computation templates which dictate how computations should be carried out.
+As demonstrated in the JSON below, these configs

 * Specify the Docker container used
 * Detail the input data format, ensuring that the data fed into the tool aligns with its expectations